farnasirim/interval-tracker/README.md

 |a|,|b| <= 1000000000,    workload type:   90% add/del:     set based : 0.28421s     seg tree : 5.19850s
 ```

+(On a side note, I expected the seg tree approach to work faster in smaller
+ranges, which is why I implemented it in the first place.
+Unfortunately this
+didn't turn out to be correct.
+I played around with the perf tool a little
+bit to see what's causing the problem, but haven't found much.)

 To build and run the tests:
 ```bash
 make run-tests